BOINC/boinc/zip/README.txt

 also be run (the "ziptest.cpp") on Unix & Mac to experiment with how boinc_zip work (just g++ with the boinc/lib/filesys.C & util.C as described above).

+NB -- this library can now "co-exist" with zlib (libz) as of 15/08/2005 using the USE_ZLIB define in the VC project & Makefile.am